MohamedSaeed99/Design_Pattern_Generator/Documentation.md

 ## How the Program is written

-This Program is divided into multiple classes based on the task they are to complete.
+This Program is divided into multiple directories and classes based on the task they are to complete.

 All the design patterns inherits from the abstract class Pattern.
 This allows in the reduction of the amount of code written, and makes it easier for modification to occur.